Types of Cannabinoids Explained

-Cannabis flower has hundreds of different components.
+There are hundreds of different components within cannabis flower.
 This includes many unique active ingredients that work together to give you the experience you’ve come to expect.

 Despite cannabis existing on our planet for thousands of years, we are just now beginning to learn more about the compounds within—what they are, how they work, and their potential benefits.